Tools and Parsers for Agency and Logic

 Router -->|Text| User([User])

-Recommended for: Building your own tools
+Recommended for: building tools in your own codebase

 import { tool } from "ai";